bhavyajain2024/SSIS_Project/README.md

 Running the solution is really straightforward.
 You need to create a database through either of the following two options or use one that you already have:

 1. You can create one with a name of your choice in your MS SQL Server instance for which I have provided a script called DatabaseCreationScript.sql that you can modify to create a database with you name preference.
 Just run the script on the MS SQL Server instance you have or created.
-2. You can load the backup file that I have provided in this repo.
+2. You can load the backup file that I have provided in this repo  by unzipping PostCompletionBackup.zip.
 That will create a database with the following name:
 KoreAssignment_bhavya_jain.
 This backup file also includes three tables as follows:
     1. errorLog.Users
     2. prod.Users